Ivan Bolotnikov: Early life

-Describing Bolotnikov, Paul Avrich states, "Contemporaries depict him as tall and powerfully built and as an intelligent and energetic leader."
+Describing Bolotnikov, Paul Avrich states, "Contemporaries depict him as a tall and powerfully-built, and an intelligent and energetic leader."
 Bolotnikov was a slave of Prince Andrei Teliatevsky, before running away to join the Cossacks along the steppe frontier between Muscovy and the Crimean Khanate.
 Captured by the Crimean Tatars, he was sold into slavery as a helmsman for a Turkish galley.
 Liberated in a sea battle by German ships, he was taken to Venice.
 Journeying back to Muscovy, he passed through Poland, where he heard tales of the Tsar Dmitri.
 This led Bolotnikov to Sambor, where he met Mikhail Molchanov.
 Molochanov was part of the group who had murdered Feodor Godunov, and subsequently a confederate of Grigori Shakhovskoi, plotting a revolt against Moscow via a new pseudo-Dmitri.
 In June or July 1606, Molchanov sent Bolotnikov onwards to Putivl with a letter stating he was a servant of the Tsar Dmitri.